not-mt/nmt-fastapi-reference/README.md

 # nmt-fastapi-reference

-A FastAPI-based microservice leveraging the `nmtfast` Python package for structured access control, logging, and <span style="color: red">TODO</span> caching.
+A FastAPI-based microservice leveraging the `nmtfast` Python package for structured access control, logging, and caching.

 ## Features